 You can create simple customer service chatbots on a free plan.
 But you can also have wider functionality on a 14-day free trial period.

 The choice of the chat bot service might be tricky.
 We picked the 7 best tools that offer chatbot software and divided them by tasks they can do for you.

 Hope this guide showed you how useful chatbots can be for business, and now you’re eager to launch the first chatbot yourself!
 One tricky thing left is the choice of software.
 There’s no universal service that suits everyone.
 So here are a few tips to help you decide.

 - Decide which problems you want a chat bot to resolve.
 Do your potential customers leave your website unqualified?
 Does your team struggle with the endless flow of queries?
 These tasks require chatbots with different functionality.
 So before choosing a service, make sure it has solutions that meet your needs.

 - Check if you can integrate a chat bot into your workspace.
 For more effective work of a chatbot, a platform you selected should allow integrations with other services you already use.
 This way, chatbots will be an integral part of your ecosystem.
-For example, an integration with your CRM system would facilitate the process of data gathering.
+For example, an integration with your CRM system and messenger would facilitate the process of data gathering.

 - Make sure chat bot software fits your budget.
 There are plenty of services that offer chat bot software.
 Industry leaders offer top software with respective pricing.
 But you can always look for cheaper alternatives with similar functionality.
 Maybe you don’t even need all the solutions they offer?
 Just go back to our first point and think about the issues you need to resolve 😉

-Best practices for all type of chatbots
+Best practices for all types of chatbots

 A chat bot can support you greatly, only if you set it up carefully.
 The conversation is too long and irrelevant?
 The visitors get bored and close the chat.
 And it’s the best-case scenario!